jdsandifer/ALUnit/STYLE.md

 another thing.

-Documentation outside the source files themselves is designed to help users learn the commands, techniques, and processes for using autolisp-unit effectively on every AutoLISP project they undertake.
+Documentation outside the source files themselves is designed to help users learn the commands, techniques, and processes for using AutoLispUnit effectively on every AutoLISP project they undertake.
 To that end, it should include clear descriptions of all commands and techniques with good examples that focus on illuminating one idea at a time.

-Aside from using proper grammar, spelling, and prose style and following the guidelines above in all code samples - including testing samples - there is little else to say about documentation style.
-For autolisp-unit, we will use an American English style.
+Aside from using proper grammar, spelling, and prose style, and following the guidelines above in all code samples - including testing samples - there is little else to say about documentation style.
+For ALU, we will use an American English style.
 Typically that simply means the shorter spelling of a word with multiple spellings - e.g. color, not colour.
 They only exception to this rule is using "grey" instead of "gray" as both are exceptable in the U.S. but the former seems to be more prevalent worldwide.

-Documentation files should be stored in the `autolisp-unit` folder with `.md`.
+Documentation files should be stored in the `AutoLispUnit/docs` folder with a `.md` extension (markdown).